SnootyMonkey/Falkland-CMS/README.md

 * [CouchDB](http://http://couchdb.apache.org/) - CouchDB is a schema-free, document-oriented database, ideally suited for a CMS
 * [elasticsearch](http://www.elasticsearch.org/) - elasticsearch is a schema-free, document-oriented search engine, ideally suited for CouchDB

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013 and detailed instructions for local installation will be available then.

 ## KEY CONCEPTS

 ### Collections
+A Falkland CMS instance support one or more collections of items.
+A collection is all the items that you'd like to be organized and searched on together.
+Taxonomical organization and searches don't span multiple collections so usually you'll have just one collection or each collection will support a website or app for experiencing the collection.
+There may be cases where you have multiple websites or apps supported by the same collection or one website or app accessing multiple collections, but these would be less typical.

 ### Items
+Items are referential in nature.
+They act as a catolog entry for something: a web page, a book, a product, a person, an animal, a building.
+The possibilities are endless and simply depend on what it is you are trying to curate.

 ### Taxonomies
+A taxonomy is a particular classification scheme for organizing items into hierarchical categories.
+Central to Falkland CMS is supporting multiple independant taxonomies.
+Most collections will have many different taxonomies to categorize their items by different criteria.

-### Faceted Search
+### Faceted Search / Navigation

+[Faceted search](http://en.wikipedia.org/wiki/Faceted_search) or faceted navigation is full-text search blended with navigation by multiple, orthogonal filters.
+It's possible with faceted search for example to do a full text search on "Camus" with "BBC" as the creator and limit the search to the "online video" media taxonomy, the "United States" geography taxonomy.
+Faceted search and navigation is a powerful technique for quickly exploring a large catalog of items.

 ### Pages

 There are 3 types of pages:

+* **item** - an item page displays a single particular item from the collection.
+* **taxonomy** - a taxonomy page page displays a list of items in a particular category of a particular taxonomy.
-* **exhibit** - An exhibit page is a CMS page, it may reference many named or searched for resources, but it could also be made up of just static content.
-A home page, about page, or terms of use page is a good example of the latter.
+* **exhibit** - An exhibit page may reference many named or searched for resources, but could also be made up of just static content.
+A home page is a good example of a dynamic exhibit page, and an about page, or terms of use page is a good example of a completely static exhibit page.
-* **item** - An item page displays a single particular item of a particular item type
-* **taxonomy** - A taxonomy page ...

 ### <a name="security"/> Security Model

 Users of Falkland CMS are one of three types:

-* **Administrator** - named users that can administer the configuration of the system and all items
+* **Administrator** - named users that can administer the configuration of the system and all items.
-* **User** - named users that can create, update, and delete all items in the system, but not administer the configuration of the system
+* **User** - named users that can create, update, and delete all items in the system, but not administer the configuration of the system.
-* **The General Public** - everyone accessing the system anonymously with their web browser
+* **The General Public** - everyone accessing the system anonymously with their web browser.

 ## DEVELOPMENT AND CONTRIBUTING

+Please fork Falkland CMS on GitHub if you'd like to enhance it.
+Submit your pull requests if you'd like to contribute back your enhancements.
+I promise to look at every pull request and incorporate it, or at least provide feedback on why if I won't.

 ## GETTING HELP

+Falkland CMS is pre-alpha and not yet usable.
+A usable version is expected by the end of October 2013 and instructions for getting help will be available then.

 ## LICENSE